Learn from DIYers

 Beyond that, many sunglasses do not provide any protection against impact.
 If they aren’t ANSI Z87 rated sunglasses, they probably don’t.

-Also, sunglasses certainly do not protect against welder’s flash since they do not have the necessary shade for any type of welding.
+Also, sunglasses certainly do not protect against welder’s flash since they do not have the necessary shade for welding.
 Knowing the protection that sunglasses do and do provide is essential to keep sunglasses from doing more harm than good.

 Ask the Experts

-Some people get quite creative when it comes to do-it-yourself safety eyewear.
-And while they truly may think they’re doing something right, they’re simply not.
+Some people get creative when it comes to do-it-yourself safety eyewear.
+And while they honestly may think they’re doing something right, they’re not.